-It turned out that the THC-CBD combination reduced the frequency and pain of migraines and cluster headaches by over 40 percent.
+It turned out that the THC-CBD combination reduced the frequency and pain (same as the “high CBD low THC” strains do) of migraines and cluster headaches by over 40 percent.
 THC-CBD outperformed prescription medications as a treatment and resulted in fewer incidences of stomach aches, muscle pain and other issues associated with the medications.

 Researchers are confident that these findings can go a long way towards replacing opioids as the go-to for pain relief, and biologically it makes sense.
 Eric P. Baron of the Cleveland Clinic Department of Neurology came to the same conclusion in a medical review of marijuana.
 He found that,

 CB1 receptors [one of the body’s cannabinoid receptors] are 10 times more concentrated than opioid receptors in the brain.